pivotal/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-wildcard-cert.hbs.md

 # Use wildcard certificates with Cloud Native Runtimes

-This section describes how to configure, use and verify wildcard certificates with Cloud Native Runtimes.
+This section describes how to configure, use, and verify wildcard certificates with Cloud Native Runtimes.

-Cloud Native Runtimes utilizes the cert-manager package by default to automate the process of obtaining, managing, and renewing TLS certificates for your services.
+Cloud Native Runtimes uses the cert-manager package by default to automate the process of obtaining, managing, and renewing TLS certificates for your services.

-Cert-manager is a Kubernetes-native component that works with different `certificate authorities` (CAs) like Let's Encrypt and others, to manage certificates within your Kubernetes cluster.
+cert-manager is a Kubernetes-native component that works with different `certificate authorities` (CAs) like Let's Encrypt and others, to manage certificates within your Kubernetes cluster.
 As part of Tanzu Application Platform predefined profile installation, cert-manager package is deployed to the cluster.